Consensys/ethereum-developer-tools-list/README.md

 * [Kaleido](https://www.prnewswire.com/news-releases/consensys-unveils-kaleido-in-collaboration-with-amazon-web-services-to-simplify-enterprise-blockchain-adoption-300648209.html) - Use Kaleido for spinning up a consortium network.
 Great for PoCs and testing.

+* [Cheshire](https://github.com/endless-nameless-inc/cheshire) - A local sandbox implementation of the CryptoKitties API and smart contracts, available as a Truffle Box

 ### Wallets

 * [Metamask](https://metamask.io/) - Easiest way to get started using a dapp.
 Chrome extension Ether wallet.